How do I troubleshoot slow or inconsistent speeds when downloading or uploading to Amazon S3?

 You can check the resource usage during data transfer on most client systems using tools such as Resource Monitor or the top command, depending on your operating system.

 The client's storage device or system might also be a source of latency.
-If read or write operations to the client's storage device experience elevated latency, this can impact the performance of the download or upload to Amazon S3.
+Read or write operations to the client's storage device that experience elevated latency can impact the performance of the download or upload to Amazon S3.
 You must troubleshoot the IOPS of the storage device from the client side, but Amazon S3 performance can be analyzed using the Amazon CloudWatch metric FirstByteLatency.